Back to the Fundamentals

 blog-12

-As our elementary students return to school in person, in a completely new way, many emotions will be stirred up for them.
+As our elementary students return to school in person, in an entirely new way, many emotions will arise in them.
 Alarm.
 Frustration.
-Worry.
-Emotion.
+Concern.
+Excitement.

 And this will be reflected in what we, as adults, may also be experiencing.
-For our teachers, in addition to what they will be experiencing emotionally themselves, they are being called to be the caring leaders who guide our students to a place where they can learn together.
+For our teachers, in addition to what they themselves will be experiencing emotionally, they are being called to be the compassionate leaders who guide our students to a place where they can learn together.

-So how can we support them to support our children's learning?
+So, how can we support them so they can support our children’s learning?
 As parents and school administrators, we can relax about “learning” and trust that it will come.
-At this time, schools will need to shift focus and focus on emotional foundations rather than academics.
+At this time, schools will need to shift focus and concentrate on emotional fundamentals before academics.
 Teachers teach people, not subjects.
-And when they can focus on supporting well-being first, learning will have a chance to take hold.
+And when they can focus on supporting well-being first, learning will have the opportunity to take root.

-Let's take a closer look at the 3 Rs of emotional foundations:
+Let's take a closer look at the 3 R's of emotional fundamentals:

 Relationship

 What our students need from us is… ourselves.
-They need to know that we are there for them and that they matter.
-It's not so much about what we say, but how we make them feel in our presence: invited, accepted, and seen.
+They need to know we are there for them and that they matter.
+It’s less about what we say and more about how we make them feel in our presence: welcomed, accepted, and seen.

-During this emotionally turbulent time, we will need to make conscious invitations to build relationships so that our students feel connected to us.
-This could mean special greeting rituals at the start of each day and more playful activities in which we bond.
-These attachment practices can help our students feel connected to us, which can also decrease their anxiety.
+During this emotionally turbulent time, we will need to make conscious invitations to build relationships so our students feel connected to us.
+This could mean special greeting rituals at the start of each day and more playful activities in which we join together.
+These attachment practices can help our students feel connected to us, which can also reduce their anxiety.

 Rhythm